-Dr. Voith, an Assistant Professor, has worked over the last decade to address violence against girls and women through counseling, agency- and community-based coordination efforts, and research.
+Dr. Voith has worked over the last decade to address violence against women and youth through counseling, agency- and community-based coordination efforts, and research.

-Her research focuses on the prevention and intervention of violence against girls and women by working with boys and men to uncover the etiology of violence using trauma-focused and health disparities lenses.
+Her research focuses on the prevention and intervention of violence against women by working with boys and men to uncover the etiology of violence though the lens of trauma and health disparities.
 Her research shows that exposure to adversity and violence in family- and community-settings in childhood and adolescence are significant factors that, if gone unaddressed, can lead men to perpetrate violence in adulthood.
-Dr. Voith’s research aims to inform the development and evaluation of violence prevention programs with at-risk youth, and improve batterer intervention programming with men.
+Dr. Voith’s research aims to inform the development and evaluation of violence prevention programs with at-risk youth and improve batterer intervention programming with men.

 Doctoral Student Mentoring

 Dr. Voith is committed to the development of the Mandel School’s doctoral and masters-level students.
 Her mentoring philosophy is grounded in the basic tenet that through scaffolded, collaborative, and experiential learning opportunities, students will develop the requisite skills to launch their careers as independent scholars.
 Working with Dr. Voith, students will have the opportunities to learn the processes of grant writing and manuscript development, co-author manuscripts, and present at national conferences.
 She also welcomes the opportunity for doctoral students to complete a teaching mentorship in one of her current courses.

 Carlson, J., Voith, L.A., Holmes, M.R., & *Brown, J. (Accepted).
 Applying a Developmental, Social Ecological, and Survivor Lens to Children’s Exposure to Intimate Partner Violence: The Current State, Challenges, and Future Directions.
 Violence Against Women.